lpagani/cybersecuritybase-project/readme.md

 5. All the signups have been removed.

 ### How to fix:
-Enable CSRF protection by removing the line http.csrf().disable() in SecurityConfiguration.
+1.Enable CSRF protection by removing the line http.csrf().disable() in SecurityConfiguration.
 Spring Boot will automatically enable CSRF tokens for all forms.